+Cake flour is mainly used when baking cakes as it yields a very light, soft, and fluffy sponge.
 Cake flour works well with cake sponges as you want your cake to be super soft, but would it work with cookies?

 This type of flour is heavily bleached to weaken the gluten content.
 Due to the lack of gluten, the flour absorbs more liquid and holds onto a lot of moisture.

 A cookie needs to have a strong structure so it doesn’t fall apart and with cake flour, you won’t get the sturdiness you are looking for in a cookie.
 A cookie with 100% cake flour will turn out too cakey and too soft to keep its structure.